John L. Horn

-John Leonard Horn (September 7, 1928 – August 18, 2006) was a scholar, cognitive psychologist and a pioneer in developing theories of multiple intelligence.
+John Leonard Horn (September 7, 1928 – August 18, 2006) was a scholar, cognitive psychologist and a pioneer in developing theories of intelligence.

+The Cattell-Horn-Carroll (CHC) theory is the basis for many modern IQ tests.
+Horn's parallel analysis, a method for determining the number of factors to keep in an exploratory factor analysis, is also named after him.

 The structure of mental abilities

-For his PhD research at the University of Illinois, Horn identified other broad intellectual abilities to supplement fluid reasoning ability (gf) and crystallized ability (gc) postulated by his supervisor Raymond Cattell.
+For his PhD research at the University of Illinois Urbana-Champaign, Horn identified other broad intellectual abilities to supplement fluid reasoning ability (gf) and crystallized ability (gc) postulated by his supervisor Raymond Cattell.
 As with Cattell, Horn rejected the existence of an even higher level factor of general intelligence ‘g’ asserted by Spearman (1927).
 In Horn (1988) he reported a full list of such broad level abilities: